avemuganti/MazeGame/README.md

 IMPORTANT!!!
 PLEASE READ!!!

+MARS (MIPS Assembly and Runtime Simulator) was used to run this program.
+Before running, you must open the bitmap display to see any results.

 To run this program, please pull up the "Bitmap Display" and the "Keyboard and Display MMIO Simulator" under "Tools".
 Connect the Keyboard and Display MMIO Simulator to MIPS.